 Unfortunately, some homes such as those built for older people or people with disabilities, are not within the Preserved Right to Buy or the Right to Acquire.

-For more information on the Preserved Right to Buy, including a eligibility quiz, click here.
+For more information on the Preserved Right to Buy, including an eligibility quiz, visit the Own Your Home website.

-For more information on the Right to Acquire, click here.
+For more information on the Right to Acquire, visit Right to Acquire: buying your housing association home (gov.uk).